Chords + Lyrics | American Girl

 Verse

-The verse chords break away from standard progressions, thanks to the surprising IIx chord.
-The main progression is:
+The verse chords break away from the key, thanks to a surprising IIx chord.
+The first progression is:

 This is followed by a V – I – IV – IIx – V progression, with a touch of bass movement: